alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 > This is my second article about SAM.
 I have explained `how to create serverless applications using SAM` [here](/posts/how-to-create-serverless-applications-with-sam/){:target="_blank"}, detailing all the essential information about SAM.
 It would be beneficial to review that article before proceeding with this one.
 {: .prompt-warning }

 We will use `sam pipeline` to deploy the solution.
-However, we are not going to use one standard template.

 > I had to create `one custom template` to be able to deploy the solution `using only 1 stage`.
-Using the default templates you have to use 2 (test/prod?), and I don't want to do it for this PoC, I don't need it, so I just create it and then customize it.
-[This is the GitHub code of my custom template](https://github.com/alazaroc/aws-sam-cli-pipeline-init-templates){:target="_blank"} that you can use if you want!
+Using the default templates you have to use 2, and I don't want to do it for this PoC.
+[This is the GitHub code of my custom template](https://github.com/alazaroc/aws-sam-cli-pipeline-init-templates){:target="_blank"}
->
-> I don't know why AWS doesn't provide it.
-If you know it, please leave a comment with this information.
-I will appreciate it!
 {: .prompt-info }

 ## Introduction